Parametric Instabilities of Correlated Quantum Matter: Collective modes: derivation and characterization

+It is instructive to consider a microscopic perturbation $\delta H$, that creates an efficient parametric excitation in a single mode, labeled by $\left(\bar{n},{\bf Q}\right)$.
+The periodic driving of $\delta H$ adheres to the resonant condition for this mode, i.e.,

-For simplicity, we assume the mode is decoupled from all other modes, $\left[\delta{\cal Z}\right]_{n\bar{n}}\approx 0 ,\,\,\,\forall n\neq\bar{n}$, and we denote The formalism discussed above is general for arbitrary connectivity of the modes, yet for the salient features we explore here (and in the illustrative examples below) it suffices to consider this simpler case.
+For simplicity, we assume the mode is decoupled from all other modes, $\left[\delta{\cal Z}\right]_{n\bar{n}}\approx 0 ,\,\,\,\forall n\neq\bar{n}$, and we denote the induced two-boson term The formalism discussed above is general for arbitrary connectivity of the modes, yet for the salient features we explore here (and in the illustrative examples below) it suffices to consider this simpler isolated-mode case.

 Since the parametric driving is expected to be extremely selective due to the resonance frequency, one expects contribution mainly from the driven mode to the susceptibilities introduced in Eq.~\eqref{eq:mainsusceptibilities}.
 Decomposing the vacuum zero-point energy to a sum of its components, and the vacuum ground-state to a tensor products of all the different modes,